abby1712/sniffer/README.md

 # sniffer
+Source Code Is Strictly Not for Commercial Use.
+Permission Required to Use the Code For Academics

 Sniffer is a conceptual framework for Smart Device Proximity Mapping, enabling real-time tracking and visualization of connected devices.

 Sniffer Scanner With MLP: https://github.com/abby1712/sniffer/blob/main/scanDevicesWithMLP.ino